rufig/spf/docs/papers/intro.en.md

 <a id="comments"/>
 ###[Comments][start]

-Cooments to the end of line are ` \ `.
+Comments to the end of line are ` \ `.
 There are also bracket-comments, which are multiline.
 So:

 	\ comment till the eol